antonrh/anydi/docs/usage.md

 ### Resolved Providers

-To check if a registered provider has a resolved instance, you can use the `has_instance` method of the `PyxDI` instance.
+To check if a registered provider has a resolved instance, you can use the `is_resolved` method of the `Container` instance.
 This method takes the interface of the dependency to be checked.

 ```python